Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ## Event Simulation

+### Migration Goal

 The goal of event simulation migrations are to move the test to more closely resemble how a user will interact with your UI.
-Consequently, there is not a 1 to 1 API to switch to because `UserEvent`'s APIs trigger multiple events.
+The recommended way to do this is to use the `UserEvent` class because under the hood, it's calling multiple related events instead of a single one. `UserEvent`'s APIs are also descriptive to the action that is being tested, as opposed to an event that is being triggered.
+For example, `UserEvent.hover` will emulate a user hovering a DOM node, triggering multiple mouse and pointer events.
+As a result, `UserEvent` may not have a 1 to 1 API for the events exposed in `Simulate`.

-Below is a table of `UserEvent` APIs and the some of events that each one triggers.
+Below is a table of `UserEvent` APIs and some of events that each one triggers.
 It may be used as a general reference, but the list of events are not exact\*.

 Using this table, the line of thinking would be to determine what event a test is currently simulating and find a `UserEvent` API that triggers the desired event.
-There are examples of this in sections are the table.

 | RTL's UserEvent API                                                                                              | Events on Target\*                                                                                                        |
 | ---------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |